 Figure 4(a) shows sample code that is affected by this pathology.
 Thread 1's release of lock L in a transaction is immediately visible to other threads.
-As a result non-transactional Thread 2 can acquire the lock before the transaction aborts and restarts.
+As a result nontransactional Thread 2 can acquire the lock before the transaction commits.
+This operation is unsafe if the transaction aborts and restarts.
 In such a case both threads incorrectly think that they exclusively have the lock and consequently the mutual exclusion semantics provided by the lock are lost.